jedrekmiecznikowski/react-course-project/README.md

 ## Acknowledgments

-I have been inspired by existing work by folks making https://www.bagofholding.cloud/
+I have been inspired by existing work by folks that made https://www.bagofholding.cloud/